Wisconsin Prep Football Poll

 |–

-Others receiving votes: New Berlin Eisenhower 9.
-West Salem 7.
-Brodhead/Juda 6.
-Lodi 4.
-Fox Valley Lutheran 2.
-Grafton 2.Small Division
+Others receiving votes: West Salem 7.
+Brodhead/Juda 5.
+Lodi 3.
+Fox Valley Lutheran 3.
+Pewaukee 2.Small Division

 |School